kolniy/kolniy/README.md

 - I'm currently learning **kubernetes and docker**

-- 👨‍💻 All of my projects are available at [www.kolaniyi.com](www.kolaniyi.com)
+- 👨‍💻 See my portfolio are available at [kolaniyi.netlify.app](kolaniyi.netlify.app)

 - 💬 Ask me about my tech stack and how I can collaborate with you or your team on your next project .
 Also ask me about **react, nodesjs, Graphql, mongodb**